 The big ADA picture, including how COVID-19 fits into this context Update on the Definition of "Disability" ∙ Update on how COVID-19 would be analyzed in the context of whether it is a “Disability” ∙ Discussion of the continuing wave of Court of Appeals cases on the definition of “disability” under the ADAAA, including cases on whether conditions are “impairments,” new "major life activities," how long a condition must last, and how serious the condition must be, and practical tips on how supervisors can avoid “regarding” an individual as disabled ∙ EEOC’s latest cases and positions on Disability issues, including COVID-19 questions Developments on Whether an Individual is "Qualified” ∙ Update on how “qualified” questions are affected by COVID-19, including questions concerning the direct threat argument, and doctors’ notes issues ∙ Latest court cases and practical considerations on the meaning of “qualified,” whether employers may change job functions and quantity standards, the importance of up-to-date job descriptions, whether handling job stress, getting along with co-workers, regular attendance, overtime, and lifting are considered “essential,” and EEOC’s positions on attendance, shifts, and overtime ∙ Important evidence concerning whether an individual is “qualified,” including the danger of inflated performance evaluations, inconsistent doctors’ notes, and representations by the employee in another forum ∙ EEOC’s latest cases and positions on Qualified issues, including COVID-19 questions Conduct Rules ∙ Analysis of particular conduct rules, such as policies on drugs (including state-legalized marijuana), alcohol, violence, safety, co-worker courtesy, and tardiness ∙ Whether and when discipline must be rescinded if an employee breaks a conduct rule because of a disability

-All program participants will receive a PDF copy of our updated 2020 ADA & FMLA Compliance Manual
+All program participants will receive a PDF copy of our updated 2021 ADA & FMLA Compliance Manual

-This program will provide between 9.75-12 CLE/CEU hours, depending upon the jurisdiction.
+This program will provide between 10.5-12.25 CLE/CEU hours, depending upon the jurisdiction.